EOSArgentina/evolutiondex/Commands.md

 First, let us describe the single actions of the smart contract.

-Open a channel in the contract: - this channel will store your trading tokens.
+Open a channel in the contract.
+This channel will store your trading tokens.
 You need to create one channel for each token you plan to trade.
-The second input below is the ram payer, and the authorizer must be the ram payer. -
+The second input below is the ram payer, and the authorizer must be the ram payer.

     cleos push action evolutiondex openext '["YOUR_ACCOUNT", "YOUR_ACCOUNT", {"contract":"eosio.token", "sym":"4,EOS"}]' -p YOUR_ACCOUNT